cncf/toc/proposals/sandbox/LitmusChaos.md

 Chaos experiments are hosted on https://hub.litmuschaos.io.
 It is a central hub where the application developers or vendors share their chaos experiments so that their users can use them to increase the resilience of the applications in production.

 ## Completed Roadmap items include:
+Note: We make monthly releases and features are continuously being churned.
+For an updated roadmap, use this URL ( https://github.com/litmuschaos/litmus/blob/master/ROADMAP.md )

 - Declarative Chaos Intent via custom resources
 - Chaos Operator to orchestrate chaos experiments